318highland/awscloud/README.md

 # awscloud
-These are the setup files for AWS Cloud Web Servers
+These are the setup files for AWS Cloud Web Servers.
+I need to read the contents of common markup.